top of page

 By Carmen Trochsler, Australian Delegate to the Council of the Swiss Abroad, Adelaide, ctrochsler@csa-oceania.org

 Swiss citizens living abroad have the right to vote in federal elections and referenda – a valuable link to Switzerland and a democratic privilege not to be taken for granted.
-While we may not vote on every issue, some decisions have a direct impact on those living overseas.
+While we may not vote on every issue, some decisions have a direct impact on those living outside of Switzerland.
 The upcoming vote on electronic identification (E-ID) is one such case.

 What’s being voted on?